-Also, if your rhubarb is newly planted, you will want to wait 2 years before taking a full rhubarb harvest from the plant.
+Also, if your rhubarb is newly planted, you will want to wait two years before taking a full rhubarb harvest from the plant.
 This will ensure the plant is sufficiently established.

 How to Harvest Rhubarb

-Harvesting rhubarb is not difficult either.
+Harvesting rhubarb isn’t difficult either.
 There are two ways how to harvest rhubarb.
-One is to use a sharp knife or shears to cut off stalks that are at least 10” or longer.
+One is to use a sharp knife or shears to cut off stalks that are at least 10 inches or longer.
 The second is to gently pull the stalk while gently leaning it to one side until the stalk breaks off from the plant.
 Never harvest all the stalks off your rhubarb plant.